thibaut-probst/mtgdeckbuild/README.md

   --last-months LAST_MONTHS, -l LAST_MONTHS
                         Only consider decks from the last given months --top-quantity, -T    Build average deck based on the top used quantity for each most used card in analyzed decks (default: based on the average quantity)
+  --balance, -b         Balance the number of cards for each section (lands, creatures, other spells) based on the average number of cards per section in then analyzed decks (default: do not balance and just retain the most used cards)
-  --maybeboard          Print Maybeboard (additional cards that are tied or minus one in terms of number of decks using them)
+  --maybeboard, -M      Print Maybeboard (additional cards that are tied or minus one in terms of number of decks using them)
 ```

 ## Examples